openhab/org.openhab.binding.zwave/doc/wintop/itemp_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Remove the cover and press the tamper switch for 3 seconds until the red LED blinks.
+<p&gtRemove the cover and press the tamper switch for 3 seconds until the red LED blinks.</p&gt

 ## Channels